 What We Buy and Don't Buy

-We buy Waterford, Steuben, Lalique, Baccarat, and some Fostoria and Tiffin fine crystal patterns.
+We buy Waterford, Steuben, Lalique, Baccarat, Saint Louis, Fostoria and Tiffin fine crystal patterns.
 We will also consider other crystal that you may have that is not listed here.
 Please note more specific details on this page.

 We Buy To Resell At A Profit.

 There is some crystal we don't purchase because it doesn't fit our business model.
-It would not be worth your while to sell it to us, because you would have to sell a lot to make it profitable for both of us.
+It would not be worth your while to sell it to us, because we would have to sell a lot to make it profitable for both of us.
 We will expand upon the following list in the future.
 We do not purchase crystal for what it's selling or sold for.
 Please do not expect that kind of quote from us.
 We are liquidators not collectors.

 What Can We Expect to Get?